Sunday, September 7, 2025

 Meanwhile, my kid is trying a medicine (a different one than mine) to help him concentrate on the stuff he doesn't like, and I, as an adult, have the luxury of not concentrating on the stuff I don't like.
 Not even washing the dishes.
 They pile up.
 I buy paper plates.

 A friend recently asked about my blog.
 I said I was writing about gardening with ADHD.
 Where's the entry? she said.
-And I said, oops, I forgot to finish it.
+And I said, Oops, I forgot to finish it.
 Now, this doesn't mean I dislike my blog, just as all those half-finished garden projects don't mean that I dislike gardening.
 I prefer to think that my creativity cannot be contained in one place.

 So there I am, day after day, fluttering from the Creeping Jenny, to the eroding slope, to the steps I made from stones, to the wood chip pile, to the sandy bank in the woods where I load soil into my wheelbarrow, to my husband who reluctantly pushes the wheelbarrow that I've overfilled up the hill.
 He says I could just call a landscaping place and have a dumptruck deliver a load of topsoil to the top of the hill where I need it, but I say there is no reason to do that when I have perfectly good soil at the bottom of the hill.